Freezer Essentials – How to Stock Your Freezer For Healthy Eating on a Budget

 - Organic chicken sausage for dishes like Healthy Sheet Pan Sausage and Veggies

 Jars of bone broth or stock are the building blocks to so many delicious meals!
-You can learn How to Make Chicken Bone Broth or buy it if homemade is just not your jam.
+You can learn How to Make Chicken Bone Broth and Turkey Bone Broth or buy it if homemade is just not your jam.

-If you don’t want to make your own homemade bone broth, check out this post on where to buy bone broth.
-In a very dorky move on my part, I’ve created a free download where you can compare protein and sodium content as well as the price per ounce for various brands. #nerdalert
+If you don’t want to make your own homemade stock, check out this post on where to buy bone broth.
+In a very dorky move on my part, I’ve created a free spreadsheet where you can compare protein and sodium content as well as the price per ounce for various brands. #nerdalert

 Next time you shell out $2.50 for a small package of fresh herbs, don’t let the excess go to waste.
 You can totally freeze the leftovers for quick additions to future meals.